emqx/emqx-docs/en_US/faq/error.md

 $ ln -s /usr/local/lib64/libcrypto.so.1.1 /usr/lib64/libcrypto.so.1.1
 ```

-After the completion, execute `ldd lib/crypto-*/priv/lib/crypto.so` in the lib-level directory of EMQ X to check whether it can be correctly identified.
-If there is no `.so` library in `not found`, you can start EMQ X normally.
+After the completion, execute `ldd lib/crypto-*/priv/lib/crypto.so` in the lib-level directory of EMQX to check whether it can be correctly identified.
+If there is no `.so` library in `not found`, you can start EMQX normally.

 #### macOS

-Go to the installation directory of EMQ X:
+Go to the installation directory of EMQX:

 ```bash
   ## package installation